phpstan/phpstan/website/src/writing-php-code/phpdoc-types.md

 Marking a function or a method as `@return never` tells PHPStan the function always throws an exception, or contains a way to end the script execution, like `die()` or `exit()`.
 This is useful when [solving undefined variables](/writing-php-code/solving-undefined-variables).

-Int masks
+Integer masks
 -------------------------

-<div class="text-xs inline-block border border-green-600 text-green-600 bg-green-100 rounded px-1 mb-4">Available in PHPStan 1.6</div>
+<div class="text-xs inline-block border border-green-600 text-green-600 bg-green-100 rounded px-1 mb-4">Available in PHPStan 1.6.0</div>

 Some functions accept a bitmask composed by `|`-ing different integer values. `0` is always part of the possible values.
 Some examples: